cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/richtext.md

 ## Detailed Explanation

-The RichText component is implemented in the Javascript layer and uses the Label node as the rendering part.
+The __RichText__ component is implemented in the Javascript layer and uses the Label node as the rendering part.
 All the layout logic goes also in Javascript layer.
-This means if you create a very complex RichText which will end up with many label node created under the hook.
+This means if you create a very complex __RichText__, it will end up with many label node created under the hook.
 And all these label node are using system font for rendering.

-So, you should avoid modifying the RichText content frequently in your game's main loop, which can lead to lower performance.
-Also, try to use the normal Label component instead of the RichText component if you can, and BMFont is the most efficient.
+So, you should avoid modifying the __RichText__ content frequently in your game's main loop, which can lead to lower performance.
+Also, try to use the normal Label component instead of the __RichText__ component if you can, and BMFont is the most efficient.